nimterop/nimterop/README.md

 cCompile("clib/src/*.c")      # Compile in any implementation source files
 ```

-Refer to the ```tests``` directory for additional examples on how the library can be used.
-The [wiki](https://github.com/nimterop/nimterop/wiki/Wrappers) is also a good source of examples.
+Module documentation for the wrapper API can be found [here](https://nimterop.github.io/nimterop/cimport.html).

 __Preprocessing__